rbultman/audio-generators/README.md

 # audio-generators
-Code to product stuff needed for audio projects, like lookup tables.
+Code to produce stuff needed for audio projects, like lookup tables.